actix/actix-website/content/docs/autoreload.md

 ## Binaries Necessary

 For an automatic reloading experience you need to install `cargo-watch` and `systemfd`.
-Both are written in rust and can be installed with `cargo install`:
+Both are written in Rust and can be installed with `cargo install`:

 ```
 cargo install systemfd cargo-watch